Remolten/the_darkling_galaxy/README.md

-# The Darkling Game
+# The Darkling Galaxy
-An endless wave shooter game made in C# + XNA.
+An endless wave shooter game made with C# + XNA.
 Made in collaboration with Jacob Nelson during the summer of 2015.